NotDarkn/ultradocs/docs/guides/speedrun-tech.md

 Tap slide and fire a core eject down at the same time, gives high horisantal speed.

 ### UB (Ultraboost)
 Use the Malicious Railcannon on a core eject.
-This fastest method of movement in the game*.
+This is the fastest method of movement in the game*.
+If the core is hit while it is very close to you it will deal 35 damage instead of 50, this requires firing malicious rail almost instantly after the core.

 ### Flick UB
 A faster method of ultra boosting that can be done in the air.
 Fire a core and dash at the same time, turn the camera 180 degrees, then fire the malicious railcannon.